Daily Emotional Check-In Templates You Can Use With the Mood Meter

 How Check-Ins Are Improved by the Mood Meter

 Based on pleasantness and energy, the Mood Meter divides emotions into four quadrants.
 People can more accurately identify emotions and go beyond ambiguous labels with the aid of this visual framework.
+Find Out Why the Mood Meter Matters in Everyday Life.

 During daily check-ins, the Mood Meter: